 An Office of Public Outreach: Improving citizen input, City outreach, and trust in government

 After almost 20 years at IBM, I am familiar with processes and senior executive documents which state clear direction, prioritize goals, and set expectations for multiple teams.
-However, I see a disconnect between the Cities articulated and positive intention on reaching the community for input and the actual outcome of that outreach.
+However, I see a disconnect between SJ’s articulated and positive intention on reaching the community for input and the actual outcome of that outreach.

 Business and neighborhood communities perceive that the City does not take its community input gathering seriously.
 The public perception is that community input is a “check the box” activity and that staff gathers input after it has already decided on a direction.
-And large portion of the community input that does exist is from the nonprofit perspective under the positive assumption that these groups would represent the community.
+And a large portion of the community input that does exist, is from the nonprofit perspective under the positive assumption that these groups would represent the community.
 These groups certainly have a valuable voice, but it is not the only voice to be heard in a diverse community.

 The current problems of community outreach stem from who and what.